stormearthandlava/stormearthandlava.github.io/guide/raids/nathria.md

 - If talented, {{ site.data.talent.spirit_wolf}} allows you to mitigate damage from Soul Pedestals.

 **Healing:**
-- If there is any downtime between add phases, support your raid with off-healing through Healing Stream Totem, Chain Heal, and Healing Surge.
+- If there is any downtime between add phases, support your raid with off-healing through Healing Stream Totem, Chain Heal, and {{ site.data.spell.healing_surge }}.
 - If talented, you can use {{ site.data.talent.earth_shield}} on Kael'thas for additional healing.
-- On Mythic difficulty, support healing through Cloak of Absorption with Healing Surge as needed.
+- On Mythic difficulty, support healing through Cloak of Absorption with {{ site.data.spell.healing_surge }} as needed.

 **Utilities:**
 - Interrupt Vulgar Brand and Scornful Blast from Vile Occultists as assigned.